-The Avon Police Department has an authorized staff of 43 full-time and 2 part-time employees.
+The Avon Police Department has an authorized staff of 44 full-time and 2 part-time employees.
 The Department has received national accreditation from the Commission on Accreditation for Law Enforcement Agencies and the State of Connecticut since 1993.
-The Department was most recently reaccredited in March 2020.
+The Department expects to be reaccredited in March 2024.

-The core Department philosophy is Service to the Community through a variety of programs including: D.A.R.E.
-(Drug Abuse Resistance Education) in the schools, Police Cadets, Connecticut Special Olympics, and the College Internships.
+The core Department philosophy is Service to the Community through a variety of programs including: Police Cadets, Connecticut Special Olympics, and the College Internships.
 This philosophy is the guiding principle in all interactions between Department personnel and the community.
-Additionally, the Department has an assigned Community Relations Officer who is involved in numerous community outreach programs throughout the year, including "Coffee with a Cop" business visits, Food and Toy Drives, Senior Center programs and neighborhood events to educate and enlist residents in crime prevention measures and personal safety awareness.
+Additionally, the Department has liaised several Officers to community relations assignments and numerous community outreach programs throughout the year.
+These include, "Coffee with a Cop" business visits, Food and Toy Drives, Senior Center programs and neighborhood events to educate and enlist residents in crime prevention measures and personal safety awareness.
 One component of this principle has been a concerted effort to increase patrols in neighborhoods and business districts.
 The Department has a Physical Security Assessment Unit, trained to assess and provide safety and security input and suggestions to Avon schools and municipal facilities.
-The Department also has a School Resource Officer (SRO) assigned to the town's schools.
-The SRO, located at Avon High School during the school week, communicates and works with faculty and students to maintain a safe learning environment.
+The Department also has two School Resource Officers (SRO) assigned to the town's schools.
+Although both SRO's visit all schools, one is located at Avon High School and the other at Avon Middle School.
+Their role is to collaborate with faculty and students to provide a safe learning environment.
 The Department also participates in the Juvenile Review Board, offering youthful offenders, who meet certain Board-established criteria, an alternative to the State criminal court system.
 The Department has a Traffic Officer who is specifically assigned to respond to citizens' traffic issues and complaints and to enforce traffic safety laws in areas of concern in Avon.
-The deployment of body-worn cameras for all officers and cruiser dashboard cameras was successfully implemented in March 2022.
+The deployment of body-worn cameras for all officers and cruiser dashboard cameras continues to be operationally beneficial to the community and officers.